GSG-G11/New-York-Times/README.md

 - I want to see the latest news in UEA .
 - I want see the latest 5 news in UEA.
 - I want see the COVID statistics section wich shows the overall number of affected persons throughout the world.
-- I want to be able to search for COVID data for any country.
+- I want see the top 5 countries that have the hieghest affected persons .

 ## clone-it